£425,000

 Before signing, review the sole agency or multi-agency terms, contract duration typically ranging from 8-16 weeks, and notice periods.
 Ensure you understand your commitments and what happens if your property does not sell within the agreed period.

-Always negotiate agent fees, especially for higher-value properties.
-Even a 0.5% reduction on a £500,000 property saves £2,500 in fees.
+---PASSAGE 10--- Always negotiate agent fees, especially for higher-value properties.
+Even a 0.5% reduction on a £592,948 property saves £2,965 in fees.
 Multiple agents competing for your business gives you leverage to secure better terms.

-Three-bedroom properties represent the largest segment of the market with 8 listings averaging £478,744, appealing to first-time families and buyers upgrading from smaller homes.
-Five-bedroom properties, despite their larger size, show a lower average of £442,500 in current listings, possibly reflecting sellers testing the market at competitive prices or a smaller pool of buyers seeking very large homes.
-Two-bedroom properties at £346,990 attract first-time buyers and those downsizing, while one-bedroom properties at £169,950 represent the most affordable entry point to the Beaudesert market.
+---PASSAGE 12--- Four-bedroom properties represent the largest segment of the market with 8 listings averaging £936,875, appealing to first-time families and buyers upgrading from smaller homes.
+Five-bedroom properties, despite their larger size, show an average of £517,475 in current listings, possibly reflecting sellers testing the market at competitive prices or a smaller pool of buyers seeking very large homes.
+Three-bedroom properties at £498,333 attract buyers seeking balance between space and value, while two-bedroom properties at £383,325 attract first-time buyers and those downsizing, and one-bedroom properties at £169,950 represent the most affordable entry point to the Beaudesert market.

 Pricing strategy is critical in the current Beaudesert market, where transaction volumes across Warwickshire have decreased by 17.2% over the past year.
 Properties priced correctly from the outset tend to attract more viewings, generate competitive interest, and often achieve prices closer to or above the asking price.
 Overpricing risks extended marketing periods that can stigmatise properties and lead to lower sale prices than would have been achieved with realistic initial pricing.

-The importance of a professional valuation cannot be overstated.
+---PASSAGE 13--- The importance of a professional valuation cannot be overstated.
 Agents use comparable sales data, local market knowledge, and property characteristics to determine asking prices.
-In Beaudesert, recent sold prices provide guidance, with terraced properties achieving around £525,000 and detached properties ranging from £490,000 to over £965,000 depending on location and quality.
+In Beaudesert, recent sold prices provide guidance, with terraced properties achieving around £425,000 and detached properties ranging from £435,000 to over £873,883 depending on location and quality.
 Working with an agent who understands these local nuances ensures your property is positioned to attract serious buyers quickly.

 Beyond pricing, presentation significantly impacts sale outcomes.
 Properties presented in excellent condition with quality photography and detailed descriptions generate greater buyer interest.
 In a village community like Beaudesert, where word-of-mouth and local reputation matter, ensuring your property shows well to out-of-area buyers searching online is essential.
 Agents with strong digital marketing presence can extend your property's reach beyond local buyers to those relocating from Birmingham and the wider West Midlands.